phonkee/vcontext/README.md

 vcontext
 ========

+vcontext package provides just single bu asesome object Context.
-Context is dictionary datastructure with custom access to items.
+Context is dictionary like datastructure with custom access to items.
 You can access your data by dot access.
 Context does not wrap data in itself, rather just access them.
 Context has `data` attribute where data is stored.